 Call for Proposals

 Students who would like to pursue a significant research question or project, contribute to a scholarly conversation, or to produce creative work, while being mentored by a faculty member are encouraged to submit a proposal.
 You must have already identified a faculty mentor and research project in order to apply.
-We have 15 summer stipends available, three for each school.
+We have a limited number of summer stipends available.
 You will need to fill out an online application form and upload a research proposal.
+Awards and housing are contingent upon funding availability from Manhattan College.

 Include the following sections (if relevant) in your research proposal.
 In addition, you will need to have your proposal signed by your faculty advisor.
 Please limit your proposal to 3 pages.
 Students are expected to write their own proposals and may work with faculty to determine project content and design.
 Students should have their faculty research sponsor review their proposals, and may work with them to finalize their submission.